Srinidhi-Krishna/Nuva/README.md

 3. Enable **Developer Mode** (top-right)
 4. Click **Load unpacked**
 5. Select the project folder
-6. Make your own API Key and fill it in the place of MY-API_KEY given in content.js
+6. Make your own API Key and fill it in the place of MY_API_KEY given in content.js

 The Nuva MVP will now be installed locally.